Hai4320/How-mobile-cross-platform-works/README.md

 ## Native

-First we need overview Android and IOS platform architecture.
+First we will overview about Android and IOS platform architecture.

 ### 1. Compilation Process